michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun-review.md

 By the time we made our way past the CTICC, the road had somewhat cleared and comprised of runners for the most part.
-I was happy with the time I’d set thus far and looked on course for a 54 minute time.
+I was happy with the time I’d set thus far and looked on course for a sub 54 minute time.
 Based on my seeding and supposed start time, I was over the moon with this.

 A solid push up Government Avenue and across onto Bree Street saw us onto the final stretch for a fast finish.
 I ended with a respectable time of 53 minutes and 15 seconds.
-Having spent a lot of energy to pick a clean running line to the finish, I was more than happy with my result.
+Having spent a lot of energy to constantly pick a clean running line along the route, I was more than happy with my result.

 <div class="u-fluid-embed">
     <iframe src="https://www.strava.com/activities/998087651/embed/e52989c872802c1ef52dc4fe628921b09d8e6e29"></iframe>